 No matter if you are treating an illness or preventing one through good herbal care, grow Calendula for treating your chickens.

 Note – Do you want to learn more about herbs?
-Here’s an online course offered by Herbal Academy.
-It is a beginner level herbal course and it’s totally free.
-Want to sign up? (registration closes January 31, 2017 although classes begin January 10)
+There are online courses offered by Herbal Academy.
+From beginner level herbal course to expert, they have a class for you!
+Want to sign up?

 Two Ways to Use Calendula in Livestock Care